eggsy/discord-steam-verification/README.md

     - Start the compiled code: `yarn start`

 You will now have your very own `discord-steam-verification` bot and API running!
 Invite your bot to your server and it'll start verifying new users!

+### Thanks

+The bot is written in [Eris](https://abal.moe/Eris), and like every other part, it is developped in TypeScript using the cool features of [ts-devscript](https://www.npmjs.com/package/ts-devscript) and many other creators of the modules used in this project!